 Sexual misconduct also applies in instances where consent cannot be given (e.g. student's age, use of drugs or alcohol, or disability).
 All members of the Broward College community are afforded protections from sexual misconduct and any hostile education environment resulting from such misconduct, regardless of the sex, sexual orientation, or gender identity of either the alleged perpetrator or complainant, including when both are members of the same sex.
 In addition to any criminal or civil actions which may be pending or in process, the College may pursue a separate disciplinary action against any student believed to have committed or attempted a sexual battery as defined in Florida State Statute 794.011.

-FEDERAL CLERY ACT DEFINITIONS OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, AND STALKING i.
-A Felony or misdemeanor crime of violence committed -
+FEDERAL CLERY ACT DEFINITIONS OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, AND STALKING

 The Clery Act defines the crimes of domestic violence, dating violence, sexual assault and stalking as follows: